-SEA Topics SA Objective SEA Objective Sub-objectives / Appraisal Questions (Will the option/proposal/site) Indicators Targets rural areas and open space by all, encourage easy noncar based access, and accommodate the needs of disabled users.
-Material Assets Use natural resources and energy more efficiently.
+SEA Topic(s) SEA Objective(s) SA Objective(s) Sub-objectives/Appraisal Questions Indicators Targets Material assets Landscape To conserve natural and man-made resources.
+To improve the quality of surroundings To maintain or enhance the quality of landscapes and townscapes Use natural resources and energy more efficiently.
 Minimise local and global pollution and protect or enhance environmental resources.
-To conserve natural and manmade resources Maximise energy efficiency and minimise the consumption of non-renewable energy i.e. from fossil fuels.
+Maximise energy efficiency and minimise the consumption of non-renewable energy i.e. from fossil fuels.
 Minimise the consumption of water, land, soil, minerals, aggregates and other raw materials by all?
 E.g. through integrated transport, sustainable resource-efficient design, local sourcing of food, goods, materials.
 Encourage the reuse/enhancement (to high standards of sustainable resource-efficient design) of existing buildings and minimise the need for new build.
-Encourage the use of clean technologies and water minimisation techniques.
-The need for, frequency and outcomes of planning enforcement investigations/ planning appeals concerning the aspects of local loss of locally important buildings within a conservation area.
-Maintaining Herefordshire Council's County Site and Monuments Register.
+Encourage the use of clean technologies and water minimisation techniques Maintaining Herefordshire Council's County Site and Monuments Register.
 Monitoring changes to historic landscapes.
-Agricultural land usage by quality Measure the number of hectares of best and most versatile soil lost through development.
-No specific targets identified.
-No specific targets identified, but need to ensure that the register is kept up to date.
+Agricultural land usage by quality No specific targets identified, but need to ensure that the register is kept up to date.
 No specific targets identified.
 Measure the number of hectares of best and most versatile soil lost through development.